News

 Measure consists of a parcel tax and real estate transfer tax

-Executive Director of Housing Santa Cruz County Elaine Johnson got the crowd pumped up about the new affordable housing measure called the Workforce Housing Solutions Act.
+Executive Director of Housing Santa Cruz County Elaine Johnson got the crowd pumped up about the new affordable housing measure called the Workforce Housing Affordability Act.
 (Aric Sleeper – Santa Cruz Sentinel)

 The potential ballot measure is the result of about two years of effort by a coalition of community members and organizations that began with a series of community meetings facilitated by the city.